Do Go On - 125 - The Legend of Bigfoot

 He said something nice about Jess, like Jess is great.

-And then he goes,
+And then he goes, but what about Dave?

-That bloody Nazi synthesizer?
+that bloody Nazi synthesizer.

-Big shout out to all our friends in Adelaide.
+A big shout out to all our friends in Adelaide.

 Thank you so much for tuning in there.